o3de/sig-testing/manual_test_guides.md

 O3DE Manual Test Guides
 --
-The following test guides are recommended to be used for manual test verification of any changes made to their corresponding features, components and systems.
+The following test guides are recommended to be used for manual test verification of any changes made to their corresponding features, components and systems to reduce the risk of defects being introduced.
 Due to the complexity of the O3DE product and tools it has been determined that automated tests alone are not sufficient to fully mitigate the risk of escaped defects in submitted changes.
 The purpose of these manual test workflows are to serve as a supplement to the Automated Review test system and have been proven effective at uncovering defects not found through automated tests.
+It is the Testing SIG's recommendation that each workflow test suite, including all LKG suites, are run during each Stabilization test period during the release process.

-Each workflow test suite is owned and maintained by the SIG which owns their corresponding feature, component and system, the Testing SIG is therefore only responsible for maintaining this compiled list of test suites as reference documentation.
+The Testing SIG does not own the test guides listed in this document and does not organize or schedule resources for their test execution.
+Each workflow test suite is owned, maintained and executed by the SIG which owns their corresponding feature, component and system.
+The Testing SIG's role includes consultation for content, format and review of test suites and is responsible for maintaining this compiled list of test suites as reference documentation.
 Workflow suites tagged with Last Known Good (LKG) are recommended to be used as the bar for establishing a LKG tagged build, suites without the LKG tag can still be run but are not considered blocking for the LKG process.

 SIG-Core
 --